Global MNC Tax Complexity Survey

 On average, record keeping is perceived as the driver which contributes most to the complexity of tax regulations.
 Hence, keeping many records and documents to substantiate tax claims or to complete tax returns seems to be the greatest challenge in the application of tax regulations.

-However, individual regulations may be affected differently by the drivers of tax complexity, which is outlined by a closer look at the three most complex regulations: The main driver of the complexity of regulations on transfer pricing, controlled foreign corporations and corporate reorganization is record keeping.
+However, individual regulations may be affected differently by the drivers of tax complexity, as illustrated by a closer look at the three most complex regulations: The main driver of the complexity of regulations on transfer pricing and corporate reorganization is record keeping.
 The complexity of those regulations is least driven by change.
+In contrast, the complexity of general anti-avoidance regulations is primarily driven by ambiguity and interpretation, whereas computation contributes the least to its perceived complexity.

 Individual responses are aggregated at country level.
 The analysis only includes countries in which the respective regulation is considered existent.